ncbermudez/ncbermudez.github.io/_pages/workinprogess.md

 ## Gender Inequalities

-Gender Differences in Mental Health and Career Prospects for Youth at Risk in Colombia **In progress**
+Gender Differences in Mental Health and Career Prospects for Youth at Risk in Colombia. **In progress**